Expert Divergence Learning for MoE-based Language Models¶

 | 15B-A1.5B | Standard MoE | 28.0 | 25.8 | 25.6 | 47.4 | 28.2 | 50.5 | 43.6 | 35.59 |

-| 15B-A1.5B | +ED (49-class) | 28.9 | 27.1 | 26.3 | 48.6 | 28.5 | 51.7 | 45.5 | 36.65 |
+| 15B-A1.5B | +ED (49 cls) | 28.9 | 27.1 | 26.3 | 48.6 | 28.5 | 51.7 | 45.5 | 36.65 |

 | 8B-A0.8B | Standard MoE | 25.8 | 24.5 | 25.0 | 43.2 | 23.6 | 42.7 | 36.5 | 31.61 |

-| 8B-A0.8B | +ED (49-class) | 26.1 | 25.2 | 25.2 | 44.1 | 24.9 | 44.3 | 38.2 | 32.57 |
+| 8B-A0.8B | +ED (49 cls) | 26.1 | 25.2 | 25.2 | 44.1 | 24.9 | 44.3 | 38.2 | 32.57 |

 | 3B-A0.3B | Standard MoE | 23.8 | 23.1 | 24.2 | 35.0 | 22.6 | 37.8 | 32.1 | 28.37 |

-| 3B-A0.3B | +ED (49-class) | 24.5 | 23.4 | 24.5 | 36.2 | 22.8 | 37.5 | 32.8 | 28.81 |
+| 3B-A0.3B | +ED (49 cls) | 24.5 | 23.4 | 24.5 | 36.2 | 22.8 | 37.5 | 32.8 | 28.81 |

-Training Dynamics and Expert Analysis¶
+Training Dynamics & Expert Analysis¶

-| Analysis Dimension | Finding |
+| Analysis Dimension | Key Findings |

 |---|---|

-| LM loss | All ED configurations converge to lower \(\mathcal{L}_{LM}\); all \(\beta\) settings outperform the baseline |
+| LM Loss | All ED configurations converge to lower \(\mathcal{L}_{LM}\) compared to baseline. |

-| Domain granularity | 49-class > 3-class > baseline; finer-grained domain labels yield greater benefit |
+| Domain Granularity | 49-class > 3-class > baseline; fine-grained labels provide better guidance. |

-| Computational overhead | Negligible additional training cost (only inter-domain divergence computation per batch is required) |
+| Compute Overhead | Negligible training overhead (only involves inter-domain divergence calculation per batch). |

-| Scaling effect | Performance gains increase with model scale (15B > 8B > 3B) |
+| Scaling Law | Performance Gains increase with model scale (15B > 8B > 3B). |

 Key Findings¶

-- Load balancing \(\neq\) functional specialization: uniform utilization does not guarantee distinct expertise
+- Load balancing \(\neq\) functional specialization: uniform usage does not guarantee distinct expertise.

 Highlights & Insights¶

-- Theoretical clarity: The diversity decomposition theorem elegantly reveals the complementary relationship between \(\mathcal{L}_{LB}\) and \(\mathcal{L}_{ED}\)
+- Theoretical Clarity: The diversity decomposition theorem elegantly reveals the complementary relationship between \(\mathcal{L}_{LB}\) and \(\mathcal{L}_{ED}\).

 Limitations & Future Work¶